TAFE SA has revitalised the learning experience for students by implementing blended training delivery.

 This ensures students and lecturers remain safe while the delivery of quality education and training continues.

 Students can learn from the comfort of their own homes or, if they don’t have access to a computer or the internet at home, Student Access Hubs are available at some TAFE SA campuses, which will be following social distancing and cleaning practices based on the latest health advice.
+Students are requested to bring their own headphones to use on campus.

 Our focus will always be on the safety of students and staff.